frjaraur/docker-swarmmode/README.md

   * swarmnode3 - manager
   * swarmnode4 - worker

+4. Connect to nodes using vagrant as usual (**vagrant ssh swarmnode1**).

-4. When you have finnished all your tests, you can execute **make stop** to stop all nodes or **make destroy** to destroy your environment (__**it will delete all nodes and temporary space**__).
+5. When you have finnished all your tests, you can execute **make stop** to stop all nodes or **make destroy** to destroy your environment (__**it will delete all nodes and temporary space**__).